By Roland Munera — Medellín local, lifelong fútbol fan, and your guide to experiencing this city the way it was meant to be.

 Atlético Nacional Legends:

-• Andrés Escobar (The sadest moment in Nacional history, Andres was killed by gangs for having scored an own goal in the 94 USA world cup).
+- Andrés Escobar (The saddest moment in Nacional history, Andrés was killed by gangs for having scored an own goal in the 94 USA World Cup).

-• Faustino ” el tino” Asprilla ( Tino, played as forward or winger, most notably for Parma, Newcastle United and the Colombia national team)
+- Faustino ” el tino” Asprilla ( Tino, played as forward or winger, most notably for Parma, Newcastle United, and the Colombian national team)

 Recent Match History and Current Form